Buffalo, western NY brace for potentially dangerous storm

 “I want western New Yorkers to take this seriously,” Hochul said.

-The weather service also warned of accumulations of 2 feet (0.6 meters) or more of lake-effect snow in parts of northern Michigan through Sunday.
+The weather service also warned of accumulations of 2 feet or more of lake-effect snow in parts of northern Michigan through Sunday.